-1 Australian Academy of Tai Chi,
+1 Australia Tai Chi Academy,

 2 Griffith Health Institute and School of Medicine, Griffith University, Q4222, Australia

 Background: There is increasing evidence that cardiovascular disease (CVD) is linked with a number of psychosocial risk factors and biophysiological risk factors such as metabolic syndrome (MetS).
 The development of effective community interventions, such as Tai Chi practice to modify high-risk lifestyles and behaviours and reduce psychosocial and biophysiological risk factors, is a promising primary health care approach to prevent CVD.